Apple's Activity App

 Epic Meaning & Calling

 In general, Apple has a cult of personality that people have already bought into.
-There is also the desire to belong to the culture of the fit and healthy.
+In addition, there is the desire to belong to the culture of the fit and healthy.
 The Apple Watch is marketed in collaboration with Nike, which also has a strong brand recognition and following.

 Creativity & Feedback